nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.3.3 Finding a task: `find_task`

-Find tasks with information that matches with any of the given parameters.
+Finds tasks with information that matches with any of the given parameters.

 Syntax: `find_task [n/TASK_NAME] [d/DEADLINE] [s/STATUS]`